 While the campsite itself isn’t much to look at, everything around it certainly is

-If Tunnel Mountain Village is twice as good as the other campsites in the area, that may be due to the fact that it’s actually two separate campsites in one.
+If it is twice as good as the other campsites in the area, that may be due to the fact that it’s actually two separate campsites in one.
 The individual sites have been given the rather charming names of Tunnel Mountain Village 1 and ThunderHammer Fire Lake Lodge X (just kidding, it’s Tunnel Mountain Village 2).
 There’s also a trailer court (called “Trailer Court,” as it was presumably named by the same person who named the two campsites).

 Both campgrounds are set on wide-open plateaus, giving you plenty of room to spread out.
 You won’t be alone here, either, as they have over 800 sites between the two of them (Village 1 is three times larger than Village 2, however).
 Village 1 offers more of a rustic experience, with each site having slightly different features from the other, although all have fire pits.
 Village 2, on the other hand, has full RV hookups, so that’s where you want to head in your rig.
 The trailer court offers an additional 321 full-service campsites, although fires aren’t permitted here.

-Of course, accommodating that many campers means that some sacrifices have to be made, and the campsite itself doesn’t offer much in the way of beauty.
+Of course, accommodating that many campers mean that some sacrifices have to be made, and the campsite itself doesn’t offer much in the way of beauty.
 In fact, it feels like you’re setting up shop in a giant parking lot that someone placed on top of a mountain, so don’t expect to take too many pictures of the camping area.
 Your money is going towards the convenience factor of staying here, as well as the amenities, not the ambiance.

 Fortunately, you don’t have to go very far to find breathtaking views.
-If you go to the edge of either site, you’ll be able to look out on the valley below, and trust us when we tell you it is spectacular.
+If you go to the edge of either side, you’ll be able to look out on the valley below, and trust us when we tell you it is spectacular.
 It’s also easy to get to other attractive places from here, and all you have to do is catch a bus in order to head into town.

 The amenities are quite nice as well.
 There’s an outdoor theater, allowing you to catch a show surrounded by newfound friends (assuming the weather cooperates, of course).
-The restroom facilities are huge and well-maintained, and you’ll also find picnic tables, fire wood, camp kitchens, and more.
+The restroom facilities are huge and well-maintained, and you’ll also find picnic tables, firewood, camp kitchens, and more.

 The sites are so huge that it’s rare for them to be completely full, but you should still make recommendations, just in case.
 It’s also important to realize that Village 1 and the trailer court are only open from May through October, while Village 2 stays open year-round.